cscorley/dissertation/chapters/02_related.md

 ### Vector Space Model

 The Vector Space Model (VSM) is an algebraic model introduced by
 @Salton-etal_1975.
-VSM uses the corpus directly as an index.
-Each document in the index is represented as a vector of term weights: words which appear in a document will be assigned a weight by some weighting scheme, and words that do not appear have weights of zero.
-Queries are transformed into a vector of term weights of the same length.
+VSM uses the $M \times N$ term-document matrix $C$ directly as an index, where $M$ is the number of unique terms in the corpus and $N$ is the number of documents in the corpus.
+Each document in C is represented as a vector of term weights: words which appear in a document will be assigned a weight by some weighting scheme, and words that do not appear have weights of zero.
+That is, $C_{ij}$ is the weight of the $i$th term in the $j$th document in the corpus $C$.

+To search in the VSM, a query document $q$ (i.e., any document of interest) is transformed into a vector of term weights.
+Then, pairwise comparison of this document to each document in the index is performed.
+Any vector-based measurement metric, such as cosine similarity or Hellinger distance, can be used during the pairwise comparisons to measure the query document similarity.
+Documents in the index are then ranked according to how similar they are to the query document.

 ### Topic Models

 #### Latent Semantic Indexing

-Latent semantic indexing [@Deerwester-etal_1990] is an indexing and retrieval methodology that extends the VSM.
+Latent semantic indexing (LSI) [@Deerwester-etal_1990] is an indexing and retrieval methodology that extends the VSM.
+LSI relies on a mathematical technique called singular value decomposition (SVD) to find latent structure in a corpus represented in the VSM.

+LSI begins with the $M \times N$ term-document matrix $C$, as in VSM.
+SVD computes $C$ into three matrices by its rank $r$ ($\leq min(M, N)$):

+1) $T$, an $M \times r$ term-concept vector matrix;
+2) $S$, an $r \times r$ singular values matrix;
+3) $D$, an $N \times r$ concept-document vector matrix.

+That is, $C = TSD^T$.

+However, SVD allows for a reduction strategy to use smaller matrices that approximate $C$ to reduce noise.
+That is, the features in $S$ can be reduced by only keeping the first $K$ largest values, where $K < r$, and removing the remaining values.
+Corresponding columns in $T$ and rows in $D$ of values removed from $S$ are also removed.
+The result of this operation is a topic space approximation $C_K$, or $C \approx C_K = T_KS_KD_K^T$.
+Now, the dot product between two columns in $C_K$ reflects the extent to which two documents (i.e., the columns) contain similar concepts.

+To search in LSI, a query document $q$ is transformed into the LSI topic space.
+First, $q$ is vectorized into a vector of term weights, as in VSM.
+Next, because $C = TSD^T$, and hence $D = C^TS^{-1}$, $q$ is multiplied by
+$TS^{-1}$ to transform $q$ into the topic space.
+Afterwards, the dot product of this vector is performed against all documents of $C_K$ as before.

-@Rehurek_2011 outlines extensions to LSI which enable the algorithm to be *online*.
-Online LSI allows the model to be updated incrementally without needing to know about the documents prior to model construction.
+Several extensions to SVD which enable the algorithm to be *online* have been identified [@Zha-Simon_1999; @Levey-Lindenbaum_2000; @Gorrell-Webb_2005;
+@Brand_2006], thereby allowing for an online LSI.
+Online LSI allows the model to be updated incrementally without needing to know about the documents prior to model construction. @Rehurek_2011 further extends the work of @Brand_2006 to an LSI implementation that is both online and distributed. @Halko-etal_2011 also outline an algorithm which is distributed, but not online.

 #### Latent Dirichlet Allocation

+Latent Dirichlet allocation (LDA) [@Blei-etal_2003] is a fully generative topic model, where documents are assumed to have been generated according to a document-topic distribution and topic-word distribution.
+Of course, the goal of LDA is not to generate new documents from these distributions, although you certainly could, but instead infer the distributions of observed documents.
-Latent Dirichlet allocation [@Blei-etal_2003] is a generative topic model.
-LDA models each document in a corpus of discrete data as a finite mixture over a set of topics and models each topic as an infinite mixture over a set of topic probabilities.
-That is, LDA models each document as a probability distribution indicating the likelihood that it expresses each topic and models each topic that it infers as a probability distribution indicating the likelihood of a word from the corpus being assigned to the topic.
+That is, LDA models each document as a probability distribution indicating the likelihood that it expresses each topic and models each topic that it infers as a probability distribution indicating the likelihood of a word from the corpus being assigned to the topic. @Girolami-Kaban_2003 show that pLSI and LDA are equivalent under a uniform Dirichlet prior.

 @Hoffman-etal_2010 introduce a version of LDA which is online.
 @Zhai-Boyd-Graber_2013 introduce an extension of LDA in which the model also